wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

    * Use interview preparation sites to see what some find to be important
    <br /><br />

 <strong>Reduce your blind spots</strong> (where you don't know what you don't know) by going out of your way to find publications offering alternative views in various disciplines.
 Keep a list of the periodicals and schedule time to read them each week.

-   * Even if your company is not <a target="_blank" href="https://wilsonmar.github.io/soc2/">SOC2</a> and ISO certified, be ready by knowing what questions auditors asked of your vendors.
+   * Even if your company is not <a target="_blank" href="https://wilsonmar.github.io/soc2/">SOC2</a> and ISO certified, be ready by knowing what questions auditors ask of your cloud vendors.
+   * Know recommendations and tools from vendors around the <a target="_blank" href="https://wilsonmar.github.io/well-architected-cloud/">"Well Architected Framework"</a> for managing clouds
    * Even if your organization is dependent on a single cloud vendor, be able to implement open technologies using a single availability zone (data center) in two clouds (AWS, Azure, GCP):

      - Open <a target="_blank" href="https://wilsonmar.github.io/kubernetes">Kubernetes</a> services